-- (a) Every real estate firm shall designate one BIC for its principal office and one BIC for each of its branch offices.
+(a) Every real estate firm shall designate one BIC for its principal office and one BIC for each of its branch offices.
 No office of a firm shall have more than one designated BIC.
-A BIC shall not serve as BIC for more than one office unless each of those offices share the same physical office space and delivery address. - (b) Every broker who is a sole proprietor shall designate himself or herself as a BIC if the broker: - (1) engages in any transaction where the broker is re-
+A BIC shall not serve as BIC for more than one office unless each of those offices share the same physical office space and delivery address.

+(b) Every sole proprietorship shall designate a BIC if the sole proprietorship:

+(1) engages in any transaction where a broker is re-